 In commemoration of the 50th anniversary of Kyoto Computer Gakuin (KCG) and the 10th anniversary of the The Kyoto College of Graduate Studies for Informatics (KCGI), a talk live on the theme of "I and IT" was held on April 14 at KCG Kyoto Station School Did.

-This time, as the first of the "Me and IT" series of talk live events, we invited Ayame, a keyboardist in the visual-kei band "Matenrou Opera," which is popular among young people, to talk about the relationship between music, computers and IT under the title "Matenrou Opera Ayame Style: Information Society and Music.
+This time, as the first of the "Me and IT" series of talk live events, we invited Ayame, keyboardist of the popular young visual-kei band "Skyscraper Opera," to talk about the relationship between music, computers, and IT under the title of "Skyscraper Opera Ayame-style: Information Society and Music.

-Many of her fans, including junior and senior high school students and working people, came to listen to her talk about the role of IT in her daily musical activities.
+A large number of Saiau's fans, including junior high and high school students and working adults, gathered to listen to her talk about the role of IT in her everyday musical activities.

-Ayame's father was an engineer who worked on audio equipment, so there was a lot of equipment in the house.With the help of this environment, he started to play DTM (Desktop Music) when he was in junior high school, and he also created a system to search his CDs by creating a database of them.During my time at Keio University's Faculty of Environment and Information Studies (SFC) at Keio University, I also studied information-related subjects, and around this time I formed a band and began my musical activities.Since then, he has gained popularity through his IT-based music activities.In her lecture, Ms. Saiyu told the students of the KCG Group, "It is not technology that you learn at school.He emphasized that "skills and knowledge are something you learn and acquire on your own," he stressed.
-"What teachers teach you at school is how to use your knowledge.You will be taught how to turn knowledge into wisdom.With just one PC, anyone can make a difference.The hints for a big hit lie in the most random places, so I hope that you students will bring about change by cutting the world from an angle with interesting ideas.
+Ayame's father was an engineer in the field of audio equipment, so there were various pieces of equipment in the house.This environment helped him to start DTM (Desktop Music) in junior high school, and he also created a system to search his CDs by creating a database of them.During my time at Keio University's Faculty of Environment and Information Studies (SFC), I also studied information-related subjects, and it was around this time that I formed a band and began my musical activities.Since then, he has gained popularity for his IT-based musical activities.In his speech, Ayame told the students of the KCG Group, "It is not technology that you learn at school.He emphasized that "skills and knowledge are learned and acquired by oneself," and added, "What is taught by teachers at school is how to use the knowledge.They are taught how to turn knowledge into wisdom.Anyone with a single PC can make a difference.The hints for a big hit are lying dormant in the most unlikely places, so I hope that you students will use your interesting ideas to cut through the world from an angle and bring about change.

-The main contents of the lecture are as follows.
+The main topics of the lecture are as follows

-I went to Keio University SFC because I wanted to learn about computers.But I got into all kinds of genres, not just IT-related, but cognitive science, economics, Western art, etc."
+I went to Keio University's SFC because I wanted to study computers.But I got into all kinds of genres, not just IT-related, but cognitive science, economics, Western art, and so on."

-Music and academia come to the same conclusion.
+Music and academia both reach the same conclusion.

 Skyscraper Opera" is surprisingly analog.

-My band is surprisingly analog.Someone brings the bare bones of the song, and the vocalist sings first while playing the guitar.Then everyone writes chord progressions and other information on the whiteboard.They compose the chorus, intro, etc., and play them all at once.There is no such thing as IT there at all.It's not that I don't have songs that I make on my computer.After writing on the whiteboard, we make use of IT.First, I take a picture of the board and record the sound with my iPhone and put it on the cloud.Each member downloads the data from his or her home and shares the data at home.
+My band is surprisingly analog.When someone brings the framework of a song, the vocalist first sings while playing the guitar.Then everyone writes chord progressions, etc. on the whiteboard.The chorus, introduction, etc. are composed and played all together.There is no such thing as IT there at all.It is not that there is no such thing as a song made on a computer.After writing on the whiteboard, we make full use of IT.First, we take a picture of the board and record the sound with an iPhone and put it on the cloud.Each member downloads the data from his or her home and shares the data."

-The number of artists has increased over the years, from 2000 to 2010, but one of the characteristics is that there are now artists with multiple areas of expertise.Music is also entering an era of diversification.In my case, I would like to study various things, such as economics and music, Western culture and music, etc., and work to combine them with music.
+The number of artists has increased over time, from 2000 to 2010, but I would say that the number of artists who have multiple areas of expertise has increased.Music is also entering an era of diversification.In my case, I would like to study various things, such as economics and music, Western culture and music, and combine them with music.

-It's not the technology you learn in school.Skills and knowledge are something you learn and acquire on your own.IT continues to evolve, and new things keep coming out.Therefore, people who can't learn without being taught are fine for now, but even if they get a job, they will not be able to keep up with the times and will be left behind.Again, get in the habit of learning the skills yourself.Then why do they come to school?What the teacher teaches you is how to use the knowledge.Application.You will be taught how to turn knowledge into wisdom.In extreme cases, programming can be done by children.What you do with it is important.You need to be able to think out of the box and apply our ideas."
+It is not technology that you learn in school.Skills and knowledge are learned and acquired by oneself.IT continues to evolve and new things are constantly emerging.Therefore, those who cannot remember without being taught may be fine now, but even if they find a job, they will not be able to keep up with the times and will be left behind.Again, get into the habit of learning technology on your own.Then, why do they come to school?What the teacher teaches is how to use the knowledge.Application.They are taught how to turn knowledge into wisdom.In the extreme, programming can be done by children.What you do with it is important.We need to be able to think out of the box and apply our ideas."

-To tell you the truth, I'm a typical Internet and cell phone addict, and I've made it known that I would die if I couldn't get online for three minutes.When I get on an airplane, for example, I can't help but feel anxious until we land.
+I'm a typical internet/cell phone addict, and I'm open about it, but I'd probably die if I couldn't get online for three minutes.When I get on a plane, for example, I can't help but be anxious until we land."

-Cell phones are an extension of our senses.In recent years, we have seen the emergence of eyeglass-type smartphones such as Apple's i-watch and Google Glass, which are more familiar to our bodies.Wearability.Humans are becoming cyborgs.As a result, new lifestyles and new ways of thinking are likely to emerge.
+Cell phones are an extension of the human senses.In recent years, we have also seen the appearance of eyeglass-type smartphones such as Apple's iWatch and Google Glass, which are more familiar to our bodies.Wearability.Humans are becoming cyborgs.I am sure that new lifestyles and ways of thinking will emerge as a result."